Michael-A-Kuykendall/sorcery/examples/mitt/WHITEPAPER.md

 Using **only the spell files**, we generated `mitt.rehydrated.ts`.

-The agent (Claude) was instructed:
+The agent (Opus Claude 4.5) was instructed:
 > "Implement this using only the spells.
 Do not reference the original source."

 ---